 Superalgos Markets Research fetches historical and live market data from exchanges and puts it on your desktop, along with unique tools to crunch the numbers.

-The data mining system within the Superalgos Suite is designed with extreme flexibility in mind.
+The data mining system within the Superalgos Platform is designed with extreme flexibility in mind.
 It allows market data to be processed and reprocessed applying multiple layers of calculations, and building datasets that may serve as input for further calculations.

 The definitions required to process an input dataset and output a new, custom dataset are created on a visual interface.
 This includes the definitions of data dependencies and the architecture of the output dataset.
 All you need to code is the calculation procedure.

 The icing on the cake is the robust data visualization feature with which you may create plotters that render graphic representations of data over a timeline.
 The visualization may include typical standard market information such as candles or indicators too.